tillo13/kumori_cli_engine/README.md

 - **Promotes Creative Experimentation:** With detailed insights into pose dynamics, users are encouraged to experiment with how different poses interact with various styles and contexts.
 This experimentation can lead to innovative artistic explorations, uncovering new aesthetical territories within the realm of AI-assisted image generation.

 In essence, `estimate_similar_faces.py` serves as a critical component that seamlessly bridges the gap between raw input imagery and the nuanced requirements of artistic image generation.
 Through its integration with `configs.py`, it lays the groundwork for producing images that are not only visually captivating but also deeply personalized, reflecting a true convergence of art, technology, and individual identity.

-### Handling and saving generated images
-Changed the InstantID version to auto-upsize/scale images and save during the looping in standard location.

-Flexible Model and Style Selection: Users can select from a variety of pre-trained models or define custom prompts that guide the AI in producing desired visual styles and themes with some added other themes that have worked from the configs.py alignment.

-Adjustable Parameters: Enables on-the-fly modification of generation parameters including but not limited to the strength of identity preservation, artistic style influence, and environmental context of the generated images.

-Batch Processing Capability: Uniquely designed to handle batch image processing, kumori_cli.py supports processing multiple images consecutively, significantly speeding up the workflow for bulk image generation tasks.

 #### More infos, libraries and their significance: